chalatz/tours/pages/links/historical-sites/new-town.md

   abstract: Rhodes Shore Excursions
   http_desc: Shore Excursions in Rhodes Town, Private Shore Excursions in Rhodes Greece
 keyphrase: Rhodes Shore Excursions
-title: Rhodes New Town in Pictures - Photo Gallery
+title: 'Rhodes Excursions - New Town in Pictures  '
 summary: The modern town developed outside the walls of mediaeval Rhodes and throbs with life and activity throughout the year.
 It is full of surprising contrasts.
   Historic buildings rub elbows with modern blocks of flats.
 It is made up of wide